filswan/go-swan-client/document/conf_struct.md

 	SwanApiUrl                   string          //required
-	SwanApiKey                   string          //required when SwanJwtToken is not provided SwanAccessToken              string          //required when SwanJwtToken is not provided SwanJwtToken                 string          //required when SwanApiKey and SwanAccessToken are not provided LotusClientApiUrl            string          //required
+	SwanApiKey                   string          //required when SwanJwtToken is not provided SwanAccessToken              string          //required when SwanJwtToken is not provided SwanToken                    string          //required when SwanApiKey and SwanAccessToken are not provided LotusClientApiUrl            string          //required
 	LotusClientAccessToken       string          //required
 	SenderWallet                 string          //required